 Our children at Priory Rise thrive within Art lessons and enjoy the practical elements the subject has to offer.
 Children will learn the key areas within the art curriculum: sketching, painting, sculpting and collage.
 Through these areas, the children are given the opportunity to explore and evaluate their own and other’s creative perceptions.
 We believe that art allows children to communicate their ideas and emotions in an expressive form and we encourage children to experiment with their ideas through the use of colour, line, pattern and texture.
 Children are introduced to a range of work by famous and influential artists to help develop their knowledge and understanding of the differing art styles and vocabulary.

 We are dedicated to the teaching of Art and believe it is important to allow children time to develop and build their skills as they move through the school.
 Therefore, new skills and topics are carefully planned into the curriculum of each year group allowing children to progress, refine and flourish within the Arts.

-Year 5 – Matisse, Ancient Egyptian wall hangings and Andy Warhol
+Year 5: Matisse painting and collage, Ancient Egyptian wall hangings and Andy Warhol painting and printing.